Tap-Top-Fun/Unity-MCP/README.md

 ## Features for a human

-- ✅ Few clicks installation
 - ✅ Chat with AI like with a human
+- ✅ Local and Remote usage supported
+- ✅ `STDIO` and `HTTP` protocols supported
 - ✅ Wide range of default [AI tools](https://github.com/IvanMurzak/Unity-MCP/blob/main/docs/ai-tools.md)
 - ✅ Use `Description` attribute in C# code to provide detailed information for `class`, `field`, `property` or `method`.
 - ✅ Customizable reflection convertors, inspired by `System.Text.Json` convertors